usdot-fhwa-stol/carma-streets/streets_utils/streets_vehicle_scheduler/README.md

 }
 ```
 ### Vehicle scheduler
 The `vehicle_scheduler` class is an abstract class meant to be extended to implement custom scheduling logic (see `all_stop_vehicle_scheduler`).
 This class contains a protected members that stores information about intersection geometry (`intersection_info`) .
 To implement custom scheduling business logic simply extend this class and implement the virtual method `schedule_vehicles` which takes in a map of `vehicles` with vehicle string IDs as keys and an empty `intersection_schedule`.
-Using pass by reference, the implemented method should populate this intersection schedule with schedules for all the relevant vehicles in the intersection.
+To produce an `intersection_schedule`, simply call this method and pass it a map of `vehicles` obtained from the `vehicle_list::get_vehicles()` method and an empty intersection_schedule.
+Using pass by reference, the implemented method should populate this intersection schedule with vehicle_schedule(s) for all the relevant vehicles in the intersection.
 Below is an example custom vehicle scheduler.

 ```
 class custom_vehicle_scheduler : public vehicle_scheduler {
   ...
+  /**
+  * @param vehicles a populated map of vehicles inside the intersection.
+Key values correspond to vehicle static IDs.
+This should be obtained from
+  *     the vehicle_list::get_vehicles() method
+  * @param intersection_schedule an empty intersection_schedule to be populated by this method.
+Using pass by reference the previously empty
+  *     intersection_schedule should be populated with vehicle_schedules for any relevant vehicles in the intersection if this method
+  *     executes without throung any scheduling_exception (s).
+  **/
   void schedule_vehicles( std::unordered_map<std::string,streets_vehicles::vehicle> &vehicles, intersection_schedule &schedule) override {
     // Custom implementation
     // Populate intersection_schedule with vehicle_schedule(s) for relevant vehicles included in vehicles map